scotthosking/test-site/index.md

 * Innovation Champion, BAS, 2014-2016

 ## Recognition
+* Our group was acknowledged as one of four "[AI for Good](https://www.linkedin.com/posts/scitechgovuk_aisafetysummit-aisafetysummit-activity-7125422735781961728-ucda/?utm_source=share&utm_medium=member_desktop)" exemplars by the UK Department for Science, Innovation and Technology as part of the AI Safety Summit, 2023
 * Our research featured as the primary AI example in the [NERC Digital Strategy (2021 to 2030)](https://www.ukri.org/publications/natural-environment-research-council-nerc-digital-strategy-2021-2030/)
 * The journal Nature Communications highlighted our research in the [25 most downloaded Nature Communications articles across Earth, environmental, and planetary sciences published in 2021](https://www.nature.com/collections/afchdbedbe)
 * Awarded [The Laws Prize](https://basclub.org/about/the-laws-prize/) by the British Antarctic Survey Club in 2017.
 The prize is _awarded to outstanding young scientists of the British Antarctic Survey in recognition of their achievements, whilst fulfilling the primary purpose of the British Antarctic Survey_